 With the additional water mass that comes with storms, there is a lot of pressure on these strainers.
 This can cause weaknesses or breakages.

-First Flush systems
+First Flush or Diverter systems

 As good as these systems might sound, they are not the most effective method in keeping debris out of your water tanks.